hannahilea/LearnLooper/README.md

 As a treat:
 - Set up params to control global playback speed, etc?
 - Set up notebook to play with controls while learning/run demo?
-- Find/use package to play audio files
+- Find/use package to better vocode/adjust speed
+- Support backing track(s)/drone
+- Support loading annotation files (as created in an external app)

 Housekeeping:
 - Make testing nicer (don't actually play audio, output what *was* played)